crkn-rcdr/kivik/README.md

 ## Expected directory structure

 See the `example` directory in this repo.
-Running `kivik` on the example directory will create and populate two databases, with fixtures and design documents loaded from `fixtures` and `design` content found in the their respective directory structures. `kivik` supports view functions (maps and reduces), show functions, list functions, update functions, and filter functions.
+Running `kivik` on the example directory will create and populate two databases, with fixtures and design documents loaded from `fixtures` and `design` content found in the their respective directory structures.
+Adding a `schema.json` file to a database directory will cause the fixtures to be validated against it. `kivik` supports view functions (maps and reduces), show functions, list functions, update functions, and filter functions.
 The functions are loaded as JavaScript and so syntax errors will be thrown; future versions of `kivik` may allow for more robust design document function testing.